 NEP will not impose Hindi in Tamil Nadu, says Union education minister

-The opposition the National Education Policy has elicited in Tamil Nadu is driven by political objectives, alleged Dharmendra Pradhan.
+The opposition elicited by the National Education Policy in Tamil Nadu is driven by political objectives, alleged Dharmendra Pradhan.

 Union Education Minister Dharmendra Pradhan on Sunday reiterated that the 2020 National Education Policy will not impose Hindi on states.

-The opposition that the plan had elicited in Tamil Nadu was driven by political objectives, Pradhan said.
+The opposition elicited by the plan in Tamil Nadu was driven by political objectives, Pradhan said.

 “NEP 2020 is focussed on different languages of India, be it Hindi, Tamil, Odia, Punjabi,” he told reporters.
 “All languages have equal importance.”